 Russell Henley recorded his best Open result when he finished fifth at Royal Troon in 2024.

-It came a month after he was joint seventh at the US Open, and in 2025 he again managed top-10s in both majors - finishing T10 at Royal Portrush after recording the same result in the US Open at Oakmont Country Club.
+It came a month after he was joint seventh at the US Open.
+In 2025 he again managed top-10s in those majors – finishing T10 at both Royal Portrush and Oakmont Country Club.

 As an amateur Henley tied for 16th in the 2010 US Open at Pebble Beach and was named America’s outstanding college player that year.